bfahrenfort/KirbParse/README.md

 * if an anonymous value (not preceded by a value option, see docs), add to anonymous value list
 * return.

+## To Be Implemented
+* Fix alternate methods in header and implement
+* Remove unused code
+* Make efficient

 ## Notes
 All of the phases are exposed, so it's possible to just use one component of my implementation if you need additional constraint checking etc.